Everything you need

 For up to 10 participants the workshops can be run in one big group.
 For larger groups, we recommend breaking people up into sub groups of around 5 during the workshop exercises.
 This is to ensure that all voices are heard and that the depth of conversation is meaningful.

 We feel strongly that these workshops should be accessible to anyone that would like to host one.
-We have therefore divided the content into essential and optional modules, split between two suggested workshops.
+We have therefore divided the content into essential and optional exercises, split between two suggested workshops.

-that are designed to be delivered together in an informal 2 hour session:
+Workshop 1: is based around answering three questions.
+It is designed to be delivered in an informal 2 hour session:

-Workshop 2: contains two optional modules (4 and 5) that can be added for a second 2-3 hour workshop.
+Workshop 2: contains two optional exercises that can be added for a second 2-3 hour workshop.

 We have divided the Workshop Playbook into 4 components: